gildegoma/chef-typesafe-stack/README.md

 ========================

 * Project Home: https://github.com/gildegoma/chef-typesafe-stack
-* How to contribute: *Feel free to open issues, fork repo and send pull request!*
+* How to contribute: *Feel free to open issues, fork repo and send pull request (based on a custom branch, not master)!*

 Before starting to create this cookbook, I first looked for existing ones, but I did not find exactly what I wished.
 The creation of this cookbook was nevertheless influenced by following similar recipes: